 - Train: 40 minutes with Circumvesuviana

-- Tour with guide: Recommended for the stories behind the ruins!
+- Tour with guide: Highly recommended for the stories behind the ruins!

 ⏰ Plan at least 4 hours for your visit

-💡 Book your skip-the-line Pompeii tour here – avoid long waits!
+💡 Book your skip-the-line Pompeii tour here and avoid a long queue!

-Royal Palace of Caserta – Versailles of Italy
+Royal Palace of Caserta – The Versailles of Italy

-One of my favorite days during the trip!
+One of my favourite days during the trip!
 This former royal palace with its enormous gardens is breathtaking.
+I had a wonderful time cycling around.

 My experience: